NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 what is provided via the ``--heights-from-dem-weight`` option (the latter is in units of meter).
 Analogous behavior happens with ``--reference-dem`` and ``--reference-terrain``.

+If exporting match files from an ISIS control network (option ``--output-cnet-type match-files``), constrained and fixed points won't be saved, as ASP uses GCP files for that.
+Saved match files will have the rest of the matches, and clean match files will have only the inliers.
+Any sigma values and surface points from the control network will not be saved.